itwalton/algorithms/README.md

 # Algorithms

-A collection of popular algorithms used to solve commonly-occuring problems in computer science.
+A collection of popular algorithms used to solve commonly-occurring problems in computer science.

 ## Karatsuba Integer Multiplication